stablecarbon/fiatgateway_ethcontracts/README.md

 To verify contracts created by the Factories, you will need to retrieve the ABI-ecoded constructor arguments that were passed during creation.
 This is a useful online [ABI encoding service](https://abi.hashex.org/)

 ## Connecting to an Ethereum node
-truffle-config currently connects to Ethereum via an [Infura account](https://infura.io/) using the account [mnemonic](https://en.bitcoin.it/wiki/Seed_phrase) stored in a .env
+truffle-config currently connects to Ethereum node via websocket provided by our [Infura account](https://infura.io/)

 `provider: function () {
         return new HDWalletProvider(process.env.MNEMONIC, "https://mainnet.infura.io/v3/" + process.env.INFURA_API_KEY_MAIN, i)